PaulGustafson/dcc/INSTALL.md

 nix-shell
 cabal repl
 ```
-and then (e.g. "import Test" and "test_eval2" in the repl)
+and then, e.g., "import Test" and "test_eval2" in the repl

 ## Misc